 Note: (1) Each reserved command is ended with a carriage return, which can be changed by COM\DELIMITER.
 If any format error occurs, the mobile computer would return "NAK".
+(2) For 8200/8400/8700, the transaction file can be stored in SRAM or SD card.

+CLEAR

-Purpose To erase data of a specified transaction file.
+Purpose To erase To erase data of a specified transaction file.

-Syntax A\$ = CLEAR
+Syntax A = CLEAR

-A\$ = CLEAR file%
+A = CL EAR file%

-Remarks The command CLEAR will clear data of the first transaction file, which is the default one.
+Remarks The command CLEAR will clear data of the first transaction file, default one.

-"A\$" is a string variable to be assigned to the result.
+"A\$" is a "A\$" is a string variable to be assigned to the result.

+A\$ Meaning

+ОК The command is processed successfully.

+NAK Any format error occurs.

-"file%" is an integer variable in the range of 1 to 6, indicating which transaction file is to be erased.
+"file%" is an integer variable in the range of 1 to 6, indicating which t file is to be erased.

-Example CLEAR3

-' to delete data of the 3rd transaction file
+Example CLEAR3 ' to delete data of the 3rd transaction file

 READ

 Purpose To read the top most record of a specified transaction file.

-Syntax A\$ = READ
+Syntax A = READ

-A\$ = READ file%
+A\$ = RE AD file%

-Remarks The command READ will read the top most record of the first transaction file, which is the default one.
+Remarks nmand READ will read the top most record of the first transaction file, the default one.

-"A\$" is a string variable to be assigned to the result; it may be the desired data string if the command is successfully processed.
+a string variable to be assigned to the result; it may be the desired data the command is successfully processed.

-Otherwise, it may have one of the values as follows:
+Otherwis se, it may have one of the values as follows:

+A\$ Meaning

+OVER There is no data in the transaction file.

+NAK Any format error occurs.

-"file%" is an integer variable in the range of 1 to 6, indicating of which transaction file the record is to be read.
+is an integer variable in the range of 1 to 6, indicating of which ion file the record is to be read.

-READ1

-' to read a record from the first transaction file
+Example READ1 ' to read a record from the first transaction file

 REMOVE

 Purpose To delete one record from the top of a specified transaction file.

-Syntax A\$ = REMOVE
+Syntax A\$ = RE MOVE

 A\$ = REMOVE file%

-The command REMOVE will delete one record from the top of the first transaction file, which is the default one.
+Remarks mmand REMOVE will delete one record from the top of the first ion file, which is the default one.

-"A\$" is a string variable to be assigned to the result.
+"A\$" is a a string variable to be assigned to the result.

+A\$ Meaning

+NEXT The command is processed successfully.

+OVER There is no more data.

+NAK Any format error occurs.

-"file%" is an integer variable in the range of 1 to 6, indicating of which transaction file the record is to be deleted.
+"file%" is an integer variable in the range of 1 to 6, indicating of which ion file the record is to be deleted.

-REMOVE 2

-' to delete a record from the 2nd transaction file
+Example REMOVE2 ' to delete a record from the 2nd transaction file

 TR

-Purpose To get the current system time.
+Purpose To get th he current system time.

-Syntax A\$ = TR
+Syntax A\$ = TR -

-Remarks "A\$" is a string variable to be assigned to the result, which is in the form of
+Remarks "A\$" is a string variable to be assigned to the result, which is in the form of "yyyymmddhhnnss".

-"yyyymmddhhnnss".

-Otherwise, it returns NAK for any format error.
+Otherwis se, it returns NAK for any format error.

-TR

-TW
+тw

 Purpose To set new system time.

 Syntax A\$ = TWyyyymmddhhnnss

+Remarks "A\$" is a string variable to be assigned to the result.

+A\$ Meaning

+ОК K The command is processed successfully.

+NAK Any format error occurs.

 Format of system time -

-- yyyy for 4-digit year
+▶ ууу y for 4-digit year

-- mm for 2-digit month
+mn n for 2-digit month

-- dd for 2-digit day
+🕨 dd for 2-digit day

-- hh for 2-digit hour, in 24-hour format
+hh for 2-digit hour, in 24-hour format

-- nn for 2-digit minute
+nn for 2-digit minute

-- ss for 2-digit second
+ss for 2-digit second

-Example TW20050520103000

-'set system time as 2005/May 20/10:30:00
+Example TW2005 0520103000 'set system time as 2005/May 20/10:30:00